FAQ

 Evaluation and Selection

-- What are the evaluation criteria of my application?
+What are the evaluation criteria of my application?

 - Applications will be screened first based on eligibility criteria-both the hard and soft eligibility tests.
-This screening will take up to one week, with a possible extension depending on the number of applications received.

 - During the longlisting and shortlisting process, the applicants are grouped according to eligibility countries – this is done to ensure that there will be equitable representation across the 12 eligible African countries and European Union member states.

 - A detailed assessment will be administered on all the shortlisted applicants by the YAB and these will be scored and ranked.
-(The YAB will use an Assessment Tool co-designed for this process)
+The YAB will use an Assessment Tool co-designed for this process.

 - The highest-scoring proposals will be notified and selected applicants will be asked to complete forms and provide additional details for contracting.